-- Uncover sauce, break up tomato chunks with a spoon or lightly pass immersion blender to smooth a bit, but you want the sauce to be a bit chunky.
-Add the browned beef to the sauce, the heavy cream, and stir.
-Allow sauce to simmer while you cook the pasta.
+- Uncover sauce, break up tomato chunks with a spoon or lightly pass immersion blender to smooth out the sauce.
+Add back the browned beef/pancetta to the sauce and stir to combine.
+Cover and allow sauce to simmer for 30 minutes.

 - In a large pot, cook pasta until al dente (time depends on the type of pasta, follow package directions).
-If using orecchiette you can directly mix it into the sauce, or if using pappardelle you can spoon the bolognese over the top.
+Drain pasta.

 - Serve with freshly grated parmesan over the top and optional garlic bread on the side.
 Enjoy!

-- If you do not have pancetta, you can substitute with non-flavored bacon, but the bacon will add smokey flavor to the dish.
+- If you do not have pancetta, you can substitute with non-flavored bacon.
+The bacon will add smokey flavor to the dish.
 To get rid of the smokiness you can boil for 2 minutes before continuing with the dish.

 - Cuisine: Italian

-Keywords: bolognese, bolognese sauce, meat sauce, ground beef
+Keywords: bolognese, bolognese sauce, meat sauce, ground beef, pappardelle